capstone-kubernetes-aas/config/deploymentDocumentation.md

                   ports: (This field is not mandatory.
 Use to specify container ports)
                   - containerPort: (The chosen port for your container)
                 Note: you can specify more containers by copying the above format starting from "- name" and adding each needed copy underneath the first container specification.

+Note: Please excuse formatting.
+That will be updated.